risk-first/website/Scarcity-Risk.md

 In startup circles, this "amount of time you can afford it" is called the ["Runway"](https://en.wiktionary.org/wiki/runway):  you have to get the product to "take-off" (become profitable) before the runway ends.

-Startups often spend a lot of time courting investors in order to get funding and mitigate this type of [Schedule Risk](Scarcity-Risk#schedule-risk).<!-- tweet-end -->  But, as shown in the diagram above, this activity usually comes at the expense of [Opportunity Risk](Scarcity-Risk#opportunity-risk) and [Feature Risk](Feature-Risk), as usually the same people are trying to raise funds as build the project itself.
+Startups often spend a lot of time courting investors in order to get funding and mitigate this type of [Schedule Risk](Scarcity-Risk#schedule-risk).<!-- tweet-end -->  But, as shown in the diagram above, this activity usually comes at the expense of [Opportunity Risk](Scarcity-Risk#opportunity-risk) and [Feature Risk](Feature-Risk), as usually the same people are diverted into raise funds instead of building the project itself.

 ## Staff Risk